jdrumgoole/pyimport/docs/index.rst

    contain the root `toctree` directive.

 ========================================================
-pymongoimport - Import csv files into MongoDB
+pyimport - Import csv files into MongoDB
 ========================================================

-``pymongoimport`` is a collection of python programs for importing CSV files into `MongoDB <http://mongodb.com/>`_.
+``pyimport`` is a collection of python programs for importing CSV files into `MongoDB <http://mongodb.com/>`_.

-Why do we have ``pymongoimport``?
+Why do we have ``pyimport``?

 MongoDB already has a perfectly good (and much faster) `mongoimport <https://docs.mongodb.com/manual/reference/program/mongoimport/>`_ program